-A. Mortgage Revenue Bonds.
+B. Mortgage Revenue Bonds.
 The Finance Committee held hearings on proposals to eliminate the scheduled sunset of single-family issues at the end of this year.
 Some continued availability of these bonds after this year is likely at least for lower-income single family housing.
 I have proposed legislation to give states the option to issue tax credits for first time home buyers, rather than issue mortgage bonds.
-The Finance Committee just held hearings, and the Treasury has indicated support.
+I appreciate the realtors favorable reaction to this proposal.